luisenriqueramos1977/vacationsflatsimple/readme.md

 cd holiday_flat
 python manage.py runserver # to run with django server

-to run this app with docker:
+To run this app with Docker:

 docker-compose build
 docker-compose up